Normalized solutions to Kirchhoff type equations with a critical growth nonlinearity

-We note that the so called $L^2$-critical exponent $2+\frac{4}{N}$ plays an important role in studying normalized solutions.
-For the critical case, the nonlinearity involves a critical term growing faster than $|u|^{\frac{4}{N}}u$ at infinity.
-Furthermore, for $N \ge 4$, since $2^*:=\frac{2N}{N-2} \le 4$, the critical term may be affected by the nonlocal term.
-In this case, we cannot use the Azzollini's correspondence in \cite{A} to study the normalized solution problem, since the mass is not preserved via the transformation.
-And we can also not use the global branch approach in \cite{JZZ} since the presence of the Sobolev critical term.
-In this case, it is interesting to use variational methods to study the existence, non-existence and multiplicity of normalized solutions.
-This is another motivation of the present paper.
-For this purpose, we consider the following Kirchhoff type equation with combined nonlinearities
+For the critical case, we cannot use the Azzollini's correspondence in \cite{A} to study the normalized solution problem, since the mass is not preserved via the transformation.
+And we also can not use the global branch approach in \cite{JZZ} since the presence of the Sobolev critical term.
+Motivated by the above facts, we consider the following Kirchhoff type equation with combined nonlinearities

 for some $\lambda \in \R$ having prescribed mass

 in the Sobolev critical case, where $N \ge 4$, $a$, $b>0$ and $2<p<2^*:=\frac{2N}{N-2}$.